Mielek/apim-policy-toolkit/docs/ContributorGuide.md

 ### Dev container

-Repository contains a dev container which contains all the severeness SKS to develop toolkit.
+Repository contains a dev container which contains all the required SDKs to develop toolkit.
 See dev container [website](https://containers.dev/supporting) for more information how to run it.

 ### Setting up the development environment